“The most powerful tool we have as developers is automation.”

 - Very good skills in communication and working with teams.

-Since now we have a basic idea about What DevOps is all about, let’s get into discussing the Top 10 DevOps Tools Every Developer Should Know How To Use In 2019.
+Since now we have a basic idea about What DevOps is all about, let’s get into discussing the what are devops tools and Latest Devops Tools Every Developer Should Know How To Use In 2019.

 Top 10 DevOps Tools Every Developer Should Know How To Use In 2019: